1. Home

 The Mission of JAPAN POST BANK

-Realizing both the enhancement of corporate value, and contributing to the solution of social issues such as SDGs (ESG management)
+Realizing both the enhancement of corporate value, and contributing to the solution of social issues such as SDGs (Sustainability management)

 Based on this basic approach, Japan Post Bank has established the Basic Sustainability Policy after discussions at the Management Committee and the Board of Directors.
 The policy stipulates that the bank will promote sustainability as a top management priority.